open/close all folders

-- Dr. Thomas Oliver in Power Rangers Dino Thunder.
-Careers prior to teaching include superhero (more consecutive years doing so than anyone else on the planet), professional race-car driver, and mad scientist (he made robot dinosaurs).
+- Dr. Thomas "Tommy" Oliver in Power Rangers Dino Thunder.
+Careers prior to teaching include superhero (more consecutive years doing so than anyone else on the planet), professional race-car driver, and mad scientist (he helped to create robot dinosaurs).
 Won several martial arts competitions back when he was in school.
 Fit all of his college education, racecar driving, and mad science career into seven years.
 Has finally cut his hair into a cool hairstyle.

 - Inverted with the Mr. Goodman character of So Random!.
 His attempts at being cool usually result in bodily harm, and his students awkwardly asking for him to teach them normally.

 - Person of Interest: Finch, posing as a substitute math teacher, explaining the number pi to a room full of bored high school students:

 ...
 Which means that contained within this string of decimals is every single other number.
 Your birth date, combination to your locker, your Social Security number.
 It's all in there somewhere. and if you convert these decimals into letters, you would have every word that ever existed in every possible combination.
 The first syllable you spoke as a baby, the name of your latest crush.
 Your entire life story from beginning to end.
 Everything we ever say or do... all of the world's infinite possibilities rest within this one simple circle.
 Now, what you do with that information... what it's good for... well, that would be up to you.

 - The Vampire Diaries: Alaric Saltzman.
 He's young, intelligent, good looking and he's a badass vampire hunter aside from being the school's history teacher.